-Adding a residential elevator can be a perfect solution, if accessibility in your home is a challenge.
-As the footprint of residential elevators has decreased over the years, more homeowners are considering this as a viable option to increase accessibility in the home.
-However, as with any home improvement project, there are a number of consideration before ruling out other mobility solutions.
+Residential elevators can be a perfect solution, if accessibility and mobility in your home is a challenge.
+As the footprint of a residential elevator has decreased over the years, more seniors, elders and homeowners that are handicap or have a physical disability are considering adding a home elevator as a viable option to make moving between levels in a home easier and safer.
+However, as with any home modification project, there are a number of considerations before ruling out other mobility solutions.

 6 factors to consider when adding an elevator to your home